-Anne was also awarded her SCQF level 8 COSCA Certificate in Counselling Skills in 2013.
+Anne was awarded her SCQF level 8 COSCA Certificate in Counselling Skills in 2013.
 (COSCA is the professional body for counselling and psychotherapy in Scotland).
 She finds that the training allows her to appreciate issues that students could bring into class, even though they may not discuss them.
 It also means that she takes informed steps to create an environment and use language that feels supportive and safe.

 Completing Yoga Scotland’s life-changing and challenging 500 hour teaching complemented the counselling skills.
 In Summer 2020, Anne became certified to teach yoga to NHS patients on social prescription – the 10 week Yoga4Health programme.
 Anne is adding to her education with formal continuing professional development (as required by Yoga Scotland).
 She also enjoys exploring movement and current developments in neuroscience in her own time.

 Anne is insured and has an up to date First Aid Certificate.
 She completed a Safeguarding course in December 2020 and has had a Disclosure Scotland criminal record check.